JohnTocher/advent-of-code-2024/Puzzle_06/puzzle_06_notes.md

 ## Part 2
 [my solution](puzzle_06-part_2_jmt.py)

-TBA
+Found 1789 solutions which cause a loop

 ## Gotchas

+### Part 1

 My first attempt on the test data was a little high.
-After fixing one typo in my map data, I was still off though.
+After fixing one typo in my map direction data, I was still off.
-On re-reading the question I realoised it was "iunique locations" visited, not the total steps, so I had to go back
+On re-reading the question I realised it was "unique locations" visited, not the total steps, so I had to go back
 and record the locations.
 I used a set so I wouldn't have to de-dupe later.

+### Part 2

+The second part was interesting, in that my brute force technique was a bit slow.
+I was testing a couple of the
+full size (130x130) maps per second, but for 16900 locations, that's still more seconds than I wanted to wait, so I had to
+think of an optimisation or two.

+Firstly I switched my record of visited locations from a list to a set.
+That made quite a bit of a difference, but not enough.
+Then, I looked at the otuput of my solution part 1:
+*Finished at 39,0 after 5433 steps over 4967 locations*
+4967 is less than a third of the full grid size.
+This helped too, (a coupleof hundred tests per second, with some debugs on)...
+but my answer was wrong!
+A bit of thinking and playing around with paths in my test data led me to spot a case I hadn't thought about.

+*Spoiler alert*

+You might have to handle multiple right hand turns at some points.
+Smooth sailing from there.
+Definately the most enjoyable
+puzzle so far, IMHO.

 # Raw text from the advent of code web site